SSWConsulting/SSW.Rules.Content/rules/dev-containers/rule.md

 Microsoft has a great [tutorial](https://learn.microsoft.com/en-us/training/modules/use-docker-container-dev-env-vs-code/) and [documentation](https://code.visualstudio.com/docs/devcontainers/containers) on how to get it running.

 ### How does it work?
-Dev containers are setup with a few files in the repo:
+Dev Containers are setup with a few files in the repo:

-* [devcontainer.json](https://containers.dev/implementors/json_reference/) - This specifies the setup instructions for your dev container e.g. post creation commands, VS Code extensions
+* [devcontainer.json](https://containers.dev/implementors/json_reference/) - This specifies the setup instructions for your Dev Container e.g. post creation commands, VS Code extensions
 * [Docker-compose.yml](https://docs.docker.com/compose/compose-file/#compose-file-structure-and-examples)
 * [Dockerfile](https://docs.docker.com/engine/reference/builder/)